The New 3 R’s: Reading, ‘Riting, Reducing Hemorrhage?

 Despite the urgency of the situation, law enforcement is taught not to approach the wounded until it is clear the threat has been neutralized.
 This is actually a wise move that avoids additional casualties, but adds a delay that may cost the wounded their lives.
 Therefore, the quick action needed may have to come from those involved but uninjured in the event.
 Of course, even these individuals should beware of continued hostile action before they rush to help.

 How many know exactly how to stop a major hemorrhage?
 Just a few.
 Only those in the medical field or who take First Responder classes have been taught basic techniques, such as how to use a tourniquet.
 But although you can find fire extinguishers on the wall, there are no medical kits readily available to help these Good Samaritans.
-Is it time to have these items on the wall (in emergency, break glass?) and to teach bleeding control as a subject in school and workplaces?
+Is it time to have these items on the wall (in emergency, break glass?) and to teach how to stop bleeding as a subject in school and workplaces?
 As horrible as this sounds, It’s possible we have reached that point.

 Disasters occur regularly, not just terrorist events but natural disasters such as tornadoes, as well.
-If hemorrhage control first aid were a part of the curriculum, would it make a difference?
+If hemorrhage first aid were a part of the curriculum, would it make a difference?
 Imagine a community full of people who learned to deal with injuries during their school years.
 Would there be lives saved, even if just by a witness to a car accident?
 How many lives would have to be saved for such a subject to be worthwhile to teach?

 Also, is it time for basic medical kits to be placed in every teacher’s desk, workplace, and mall?
 Would it make people uncomfortable to see them?
 Probably as much as when you see a fire extinguisher.